erodrago/Intelligent-Space-Invader-Agent/README.md

 # Algorithm

-  \n Initialise Space Invaders environment
+  <br />Initialise Space Invaders environment
-  \n Initialise replay memory M with capacity N INisialise the DQN weights for episode in max episode
+  <br />Initialise replay memory M with capacity N
+  <br />INisialise the DQN weights
+  <br />for episode in max episode
     s = environment state
     for steps in maxsteps
       choose action a from state using epsilon greedy